junxit/us-congress-bills-117/metadata.md

 - 2021-04-20 — Introduced in Senate
 - 2021-04-20 — Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.
+- 2021-04-22 — Committee on Agriculture, Nutrition, and Forestry.
+Ordered to be reported without amendment favorably.
+- 2021-06-14 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Stabenow without amendment.
+Without written report.
+- 2021-06-14 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Stabenow without amendment.
+Without written report.
+- 2021-06-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 74.